Crisis Response Services

 - Natural disasters or acts of terrorism

 The intention of these services is to lend validation and support to staff, not to critique the way the organization responded during the crisis.
 They are designed to encourage conversation relating to each person’s emotional reaction to the event.
-Confidentiality is respected and the limits of such are clearly explained.
-The dialogue will focus on eliciting strengths, coping strategies, self-care, and community care.
+IHR staff will lead a dialogue focusing on eliciting strengths, coping strategies, self-care, and community care.

 A member of IHR’s Trauma Team will take some initial information, and within 48 business hours a team member will contact the program and work with them to develop a plan for supporting staff.